lxsavage/chromium-tab-numbers/README.md

-There are two different versions of the extension: one for Chromium-based browsers (Chrome, Edge, Brave, etc.), and one for non-Chromium browsers that don't support all of the Manifest V3 features, and as a result use Manifest V2 WebExtensions API for compatibility.
+There are two different versions of the extension: one for Chromium-based browsers (Chrome, Edge, Brave, etc.), and one for non-Chromium browsers that don't support all of the Manifest V3 features (Firefox), and as a result use the Manifest V2 WebExtensions API for compatibility.

 1. Extract the corresponding release zip file to a safe location (a home directory is a good place for it, since the unzipped folder needs to be